Lindrax/plant-app/README.md

   - **Scan Screen**: Enables the user to capture and add a new plant.
   - **Settings Screen**: Placeholder.
   - **Profile Screen**: Placeholder
-  - **Plant Detail View**: Displays plant details with editing options.
+  - **Plant Detail View**: Displays plant details with options for editing name, notes and picture.
+You can choose a picture from gallery.
 - **Theme Support**: Implements a dark/light theme using AsyncStorage.

 ### Technical Decisions